UniMath/agda-unimath/src/commutative-algebra/invertible-elements-commutative-rings.lagda.md

   {l : Level} (A : Commutative-Ring l) where

-  has-left-inverse-Commutative-Ring : type-Commutative-Ring A → UU l has-left-inverse-Commutative-Ring =
+  is-left-invertible-element-Commutative-Ring : type-Commutative-Ring A → UU l is-left-invertible-element-Commutative-Ring =
-    has-left-inverse-Ring (ring-Commutative-Ring A)
+    is-left-invertible-element-Ring (ring-Commutative-Ring A)

-  has-right-inverse-Commutative-Ring : type-Commutative-Ring A → UU l has-right-inverse-Commutative-Ring =
+  is-right-invertible-element-Commutative-Ring : type-Commutative-Ring A → UU l is-right-invertible-element-Commutative-Ring =
-    has-right-inverse-Ring (ring-Commutative-Ring A)
+    is-right-invertible-element-Ring (ring-Commutative-Ring A)

   has-two-sided-inverse-Commutative-Ring : type-Commutative-Ring A → UU l has-two-sided-inverse-Commutative-Ring =